 In an observation by Edward Said, writing in 1995, the degree to which geography is always already "the art of war" neatly sums up a historical fact: cartographic mapping, in imperial and colonial contexts, was both a predictive activity (foreshadowing as it did the region in question) and a prioritized means of substantiating (in the establishment of so-called boundaries) and maintaining dominance and control.
-Surveillance and remote forms of mapping, which remained impenetrable to those who were subject to their sphere of influence and applied forms of power, were evident in the first triangulation-based map of Egypt, Syria, and Palestine.
-Published between 1809 and 1829, and comprised of 885 plates, a three-sheet geographic map, and a forty-seven-sheet topographic map of Egypt, the latter triangulation-based maps were produced by Napoleon as part of his monumental Description de l'Égypte.
+18 Surveillance and remote forms of mapping, which remained impenetrable to those who were subject to their sphere of influence and applied forms of power, were evident in the first triangulation-based map of Egypt, Syria, and Palestine.
+Published between 1809 and 1829, and comprised of 885 plates, a 3-sheet geographic map, and a 47-sheet topographic map of Egypt, the latter triangulation-based maps were produced by Napoleon as part of his monumental Description de l'Égypte.
 These maps were to become the basis for further cartographic surveys throughout the nineteenth century and, in testament to their enduring use and application, were only superseded by photographs produced by cameras mounted to airplanes during World War I.

 The photographic images taken from aerial perspectives were, to begin with at least, concerned with the professed purpose of mapping archaeological sites, antiquities, and monuments (a historical fact noted throughout Topologies of Air), with hundreds of thousands of aerial photographs produced under the pretext of "preservation."
-In the intermediate decade or so of this timeline, encompassing as it does triangulated mapping in the late eighteenth century and the development of aerial photographs in the early part of 17 For a fuller account, see Jörg Albertz, "Albrecht Meydenbauer: Pioneer of Photogrammetric Documentation of the Cultural Heritage," Proceedings 18 International Symposium CIPA (Potsdam, Germany, September 18-21, 2001).
+In the intermediate decade or so of this timeline, encompassing as it does triangulated mapping in the late eighteenth century and the development of aerial photographs in the early part of the twentieth century, another innovation was to have a profound impact upon these remote technologies of erasure and legibility-namely, the invention of photogrammetry by the Prussian architect Albrecht Meydenbauer (1834-1921).